 Use the Vision Statement section to make a big picture statement about the purpose and direction for your life.
 You can write this in any format that resonates with you.
 My vision statement entails several things including being of service to others, raising a strong family, and living my life with optimal mental and emotional fitness.

 Core values are the fundamental beliefs that you hold for your life.
 These are the things that may come up for you often.
-Core values are the things that align with you and can help guide you in making decisions or setting your path.
-You can have as few or many core values you’d like.
+Core values can help guide you in making decisions or setting your path.
+You can have as few or many core values listed as you’d like.
 A few of my core values are authenticity, creativity, and freedom.

 What are the goals that motivate you in the largest and most inspiring ways?
 List these top goals in this section.